sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Security Automation:

 : The process of which security alerts can be automated through the use of different tools to monitor, evaluate and analyze endpoint and network traffic for the purposes of detecting misconfigurations, misbehaviors or threats.

+Software Package:

+: A generic software package (e.g. a text editor).

+Software Component:

+: A software package installed on an endpoint, including a unique serial number if present (e.g. a text editor associated with a unique license key).

+Software Instance:

+: A running instance of the software component (e.g. on a multi-user system, one logged-in user has one instance of a text editor running and another logged-in user has another instance of the same text editor running, or on a single-user system, a user could have multiple independent instances of the same text editor running).

 Statement: